swdayu/howtos/shell/cmd-ssh.md

 Logging into a remote machine
 ```
 $ ssh [user@]remote.com [-p port]
-# logging into remote.com with a optional user name and port
+# logging into remote.com with an optional user name and port
 # if the port is not given then use the default ssh server port 22
 ```